 So I decided to change that.
 I decided to do some research and invest in products that would make me a better, greener traveler.

 These are all products that I have tested and love.
 They are environmentally conscious, they reduce the amount of waste not only while you’re traveling, but while you’re home, too.
 It might not seem like you alone can make a difference, but imagine if we all made small changes to reduce the waste in the world?

+You should definitely consider traveling with a water bottle, no matter what type.
+Constantly buying plastic bottles is wasteful and obviously contributes to the demand as well.
+My favorite is the LifeStraw Go.
 There are a few different varieties of Lifestraw bottles, but the LifeStraw Go is perfect for what I need.
 It has a built-in filter that cleans the water as you drink it through the straw.
 It eliminates 99.9999% of waterborne bacteria and 99.9% of waterborne protozoan parasites which makes basically any type of water you find along your travels, safe to drink.
 Each filter lasts for 1,000 liters which is an absurd amount of water.
 On a really thirst day I drink about 3 liters.
 That’s almost a year of water (333 days).
 You can buy filter refills, it’s BPA free, and for every bottle that you buy a child in a developing country gets clean drinking water for an entire school year.

 SipWell Stainless Steel Drinking Straws are a great investment for those that love themselves a morning smoothie.
 I thought some people might think it was rude if I started bringing my own cup to the smoothie stands each morning, but actually people are very receptive and are more than happy to use your cup to make a smoothie in.
 You get a pack of four for less than $7 and you can use them whether traveling or at home.